simplesamlphp/simplesamlphp/docs/simplesamlphp-upgrade-notes-2.3.md

 - SimpleSAML\Locale\Language::$language_names - Use \Symfony\Component\Intl\Languages::getNames() instead

+The use of plain-text admin-passwords has been deprecated.
+Generate a secure hash using the `bin/pwgen.php` script instead.

 ## BC break

-- As of 2.3.1+ Plain-text admin-passwords are allowed again.
-  No change is needed to auth.adminpassword to upgrade from 2.2 to 2.3.1+.
-  In 2.3.0 only Plain-text admin-passwords were not allowed.

-  In either case you might like to use the `bin/pwgen.php` script to generate a secure password hash for auth.adminpassword.

 - The language codes `pt-br` and `zh-tw` have been renamed to `pt_BR` and `zh_TW`.
   Please update your configuration to match the new names.